 - Teaching experience: One quarter of teaching experience is required by the Graduate School.
 Since AP is a graduate-only program, our students gain this experience by serving as TAs in a variety of undergraduate departments.

-- Thesis proposal and defense: Students must submit and defend their thesis proposal before the end of the spring quarter of the third year.
-Committee: Students must form a committee of at least three Northwestern faculty members, two of whom (including the advisor) must be on the Applied Physics faculty.
-If the students has two advisors, both of these must participate in the committee, and the entire committee must consist of at least four Northwestern faculty members, two of whom must be on the Applied Physics faculty.
+- Thesis Proposal and Defense (Prospectus): Students must present and defend their dissertation proposal (prospectus) by the end of the Spring quarter of their third year.
+Committee: Students form a committee of three faculty members, two of whom, including the advisor, must be members of the Applied Physics faculty.
+The student records the makeup of the committee on the GSTS website before the date of the prospectus.

-- Written Proposal: Students must submit a written thesis proposal to their committee members at least 10 days prior to the defense.
-The written proposal should be 15-20 pages long (double-spaced, including references and appendices, but excluding title page).
-It should contain a title, an abstract, and a review of the relevant literature.
-Students should describe what they propose to do, explaining why it is interesting, original, and promises significant results.
-It is understood that as students' research progresses, what they actually do may deviate from what they describe in this document.
+- Written Proposal: Students must submit a written thesis proposal to their committee at least 14 days prior to the date of the prospectus.
+The written proposal should be 15–20 pages (double-spaced, including references).
+The proposal must include a title, abstract, introduction and a review of the relevant literature.
+The document should motivate and describe the proposed research, and highlight the possibilities for discovery and advancement of knowledge.

-Schedule: The date of the defense will be determined by the committee members, but it must take place before the end of the Spring Quarter of the third year.
-Students must submit their written thesis proposal to their committee at least 10 days in advance of the defense.
+Schedule: The thesis proposal and oral defense must be completed by the end of Spring Quarter of the third year.
+The date of the defense is set by the student in agreement with the student's examination committee members.
+Students must submit their written thesis proposal to the committee members at least 14 days in advance of the defense, and make an appropriate room reservation.

 - Thesis defense: Students must defend their final thesis in front of a faculty committee.